designstem/projects/tattoo/index.md

 How can you make sure that others understand what your tattoo is about?

 #### Tasks
-1. Visualise an abstract phenomena, like life or death, by sketching a picture on a piece of paper.
+1. Visualize abstract phenomena, like life or death, by sketching a picture on a piece of paper.
 2. Compare your picture to that of others.
 In which way are they similar or different?
 3. Can everyone understand their meaning?
-3. Can you explain why some are different and others are similiar?
+3. Can you explain why some are different, and others are similar?

 <br>